im-a-Cloud/RPG-Manager/README.md

 -Implemented the Magias(Spells) now a characther can have grimoire of spells which you can add or remove spells by passing the id of character and id of the spell
 -the commits will be less common because the things i wanna do will maybe take some time to be 100% working

+06/01/2024

+-Boy oh boy, constraints were way harder than i thought, but i made it, for now i only add to Nivel Magia and Personagem(Spell Level and Charachter) Spells range from 0 to 9, 0 beign cantrips, characthers range from 1 to 20, tomorrow i will add on the other entitities with numbers like Items and commit, maybe i will change the Exception handeler if my friends help me but this will take more time

 TODO
 -Data persistence